EdwinZhanCN/SpringVuePersonalWeb/personalWeb/personal-web-frontend/docs/personal-website-tutorial-about.md

 This blog will be divided into different sections, allowing you to easily **check any missed steps**, **discover areas** you need to understand, or **follow my mind from the beginning.**

 **Why Azure ?**

-* It is a great chance for **students in China mainland** to create their own website that can access by **anywhere around the world!** Hardly have some one teach you to use this in China.
-You need to try this virtual machine provided by **Microsoft.**  it's cloud server at East Asia is located in HongKong, so you don't need to worry about **Network Delays**, **ICP Record number or Filling number**, etc. You can even try to access **ChatGPT** by use this VM!
+This presents an excellent opportunity for students in **mainland China** to create their own websites that are accessible from **anywhere around the world!** Such guidance is ***scarce in China***, so it's a chance to explore on your own.
+Microsoft provides a virtual machine with a cloud server located in *East Asia*, specifically in **Hong Kong.**
+This location ensures minimal network delays, and you do not need to worry about obtaining an
+*ICP Record number* or completing any *filing procedures*, etc.
+Additionally, you can use this VM to access ***ChatGPT*** and many other services!
 ## Crucial steps
 * Set a cloud server :cloud:
 * Using [Nginx](https://nginx.org/en/) to build a HTTP/HTTPS Server :computer: